 \section{NUMERICAL TESTS}

-To test the validity of our analytical model for the supercluster mass function, we compare it with the numerical results from the three different N-body simulations: the Millennium \citep{millennium}, the CoDECS \citep{codecs} and the MICE \citep{mice} simulations, all of which ran for the $\Lambda$CDM cosmology with slightly different cosmological parameters \footnote{As for the CoDECS, the simulations ran not only for the $\Lambda$CDM cosmology but also for various coupled dark energy models.
-Here we use only the simulation data for the $\Lambda$CDM model.}.
+To test our model for the supercluster mass function against the numerical results, we utilize three different N-body simulations: the Millennium \citep{millennium}, the CoDECS \citep{codecs} and the MICE \citep{mice} simulations, all of which ran for a flat $\Lambda$CDM cosmology but with slightly different cosmological parameters \footnote{As for the CoDECS, the simulations ran not only for a flat $\Lambda$CDM cosmology but also for various coupled dark energy models \citep{codecs}.
+Here the simulation data only for a $\Lambda$CDM model is used.}.
 Table \ref{tab:simulation} lists the linear size of the simulation box, mass resolution, total number of particles, values of the three key cosmological parameters, and the halo-finding algorithm used for the three simulations.
-The Friends-of-Friends (FoF) algorithm with linking length of $0.2\bar{l}_{p}$ (where $\bar{l}_{\rm p}$ is the mean particle separation) was used for all of the three simulations to find the FoF groups of dark matter particles in which the bound halos are located.
-See the above three literatures for the more detailed descriptions of the simulations and the halo-identification procedure.
+The Friends-of-Friends (FoF) algorithm with linking length of $0.2\bar{l}_{p}$ (where $\bar{l}_{\rm p}$ is the mean particle separation) was used in all of the simulations to find the bound groups of dark matter particles.
+See the above three literatures for the full descriptions of the simulations and the halo-identification procedure.

 The publicly available halo catalogs from each simulation provide such information on the resolved halos as their mass, positions, velocities and so forth at various redshifts.
-While the mass of each halo provided in the CoDECS and MICE catalogs corresponds to the FoF mass defined as the sum of the masses of all the particles belonging to the FoF group, the Millennium Run catalog contains not only the FoF mass but also the spherical overdensity (SO) mass of each halo defined as the mass enclosed by the spherical radius $R_{200}$ at which the halo mass density equals $200$ times the mean background density at a given redshift.

-The publicly available halo catalogs from each simulation provide such information on the resolved halos as their mass, positions, velocities and so forth at various redshifts.
-Analyzing the catalogs from each simulation at three different redshifts ($z=0,\ 0.5,\ 1$ for the cases of the Millennium and MICE catalogs while $z=0,\ 0.44,\ 1$ for the case of the CoDECS catalog).
-To begin with, we construct a mass-limited sample of the clusters from each catalog, selecting only those halos whose masses exceed the threshold value, $M_{\rm c, th}=10^{13}\,h^{-1}M_{\odot}$, including group-size and cluster-size halos but excluding the galactic halos for the supercluster membership.
-For the case of the MICE halo catalogs, however, a slightly higher threshold value, $M_{\rm c, th}=3.4\times 10^{13}\,h^{-1}M_{\odot}$, has to be used since all the halos of the MICE catalogs have masses larger than this value.
+Analyzing the catalogs from each simulation at three different redshifts ($z=0,\ 0.5,\ 1$ for the cases of the Millennium and MICE catalogs while $z=0,\ 0.44,\ 1$ for the case of the CoDECS catalog), we first construct a mass-limited sample of the clusters from each catalog which includes only those halos with masses larger than a threshold value, $M_{\rm c, th}=10^{13}\,h^{-1}M_{\odot}$.
+For the case of the MICE halo catalogs, however, a slightly higher threshold value, $M_{\rm c, th}=3.4\times 10^{13}\,h^{-1}M_{\odot}$, is used since all of the halos in the MICE catalogs have masses larger than this higher threshold value.